Vaish1405/vaish1405.github.io/README.md

 ## 📄 License

-The design, content, and original assets of this portfolio website are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+The content and design of this portfolio are licensed for non-commercial use with attribution.
-You are free to share and adapt the materials for non-commercial purposes **with proper credit**.

-The source code (HTML/CSS/JS) is licensed under the [MIT License](https://opensource.org/licenses/MIT), allowing reuse with attribution.

-For any use beyond these terms, please contact me.
+See the [LICENSE](./LICENSE) file for full details.

 ---